Amy Olson: Professional career

 After completing her senior season at NDSU, Anderson turned professional and won Stage II of LPGA Qualifying school.
 She gained her LPGA Tour card in June 2013 to be part of the rookie class in 2014.
 Her best finish of the year came at the LPGA Lotte Championship in Hawaii, where she finished tied for 7th.

 In 2018, Olson made the final pairing at the ANA Inspiration, and picked up her first top-10 in a major there as she tied for 9th.
 At The Evian Championship, Olson came close to making her first LPGA victory a major championship, but after at least sharing the lead for most of the final day, she lost to Angela Stanford on the 18th hole with a double bogey.
 By the end of 2018, she posted a career-best four top-10 finishes in 24 starts, and passed the $1 million mark in career earnings with her T10 finish at the CME Group Tour Championship.

 Olson started her 2019 season sharing a five-way tie for tenth in the ISPS Handa Women's Australian Open, and a tie for fifth in the HSBC Women's World Championship.

 Olson announced her professional golf retirement on her X account on April 24, 2024.

 Personal life

-She was born in Oxbow, North Dakota to Mark and Twyla Anderson.
-She has one sibling, Nathan Anderson, who competed on North Dakota State University's men's golf team.
-She was home schooled through high school before attending North Dakota State University herself at the age of 17.
 As of 2017 she competes under her married name, Amy Olson.
 Olson is married to Grant Olson, the NDSU defensive coordinator.
-She is a Christian.

 She found out on January 13, 2023, she is expecting their first child.
-She played the 2023 U.S. Women's Open at Pebble Beach Golf Links on July 6–9 at 7 months pregnant, before a planned maternity leave at 30 weeks.
+She played the 2023 U.S. Women's Open at Pebble Beach Golf Links on July 6–9 while seven months pregnant, before a planned maternity leave at 30 weeks.
 That would be her last tournament before officially retiring in 2024.
-She gave birth to her daughter Carly Gray Olson in 2023.
+She gave birth to her daughter in 2023.